Domo (NASDAQ:DOMO) Shares Gap Up to $29.54

-Domo, Inc. (NASDAQ:DOMO – Get Rating) gapped up prior to trading on Friday .
+Domo, Inc. (NASDAQ:DOMO – Get Rating)’s share price gapped up before the market opened on Friday .
 The stock had previously closed at $29.54, but opened at $30.76.
-Domo shares last traded at $29.56, with a volume of 148 shares trading hands.
+Domo shares last traded at $29.56, with a volume of 148 shares traded.

-A number of equities research analysts recently commented on DOMO shares.
-Cowen lowered their price objective on shares of Domo from $63.00 to $50.00 and set an “outperform” rating on the stock in a research note on Friday, July 1st.
-Cowen lowered their price objective on shares of Domo from $63.00 to $50.00 and set an “outperform” rating on the stock in a research note on Friday, July 1st.
-JMP Securities decreased their price target on shares of Domo from $88.00 to $59.00 in a research note on Friday, May 27th.
-Finally, Morgan Stanley decreased their price target on shares of Domo from $90.00 to $74.00 and set an “overweight” rating on the stock in a research note on Thursday, May 19th.
-Five equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average price target of $68.60.
+DOMO has been the topic of several analyst reports.
+Cowen lowered their target price on shares of Domo from $63.00 to $50.00 and set an “outperform” rating on the stock in a research report on Friday, July 1st.
+Cowen lowered their target price on shares of Domo from $63.00 to $50.00 and set an “outperform” rating on the stock in a research report on Friday, July 1st.
+JMP Securities lowered their target price on shares of Domo from $88.00 to $59.00 in a research report on Friday, May 27th.
+Finally, Morgan Stanley lowered their price target on Domo from $90.00 to $74.00 and set an “overweight” rating on the stock in a research report on Thursday, May 19th.
+Five investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Domo has a consensus rating of “Buy” and a consensus target price of $68.60.

-In other news, CEO John M. Mellor sold 6,788 shares of the stock in a transaction dated Wednesday, June 22nd.
+In related news, CEO John M. Mellor sold 6,788 shares of the stock in a transaction dated Wednesday, June 22nd.
+The shares were sold at an average price of $27.30, for a total value of $185,312.40.
+Following the completion of the sale, the chief executive officer now owns 379,171 shares in the company, valued at $10,351,368.30.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+In other Domo news, CEO John M. Mellor sold 6,788 shares of the firm’s stock in a transaction dated Wednesday, June 22nd.
 The shares were sold at an average price of $27.30, for a total transaction of $185,312.40.
-Following the transaction, the chief executive officer now directly owns 379,171 shares in the company, valued at approximately $10,351,368.30.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-In related news, COO Catherine Wong sold 3,750 shares of the firm’s stock in a transaction that occurred on Wednesday, June 22nd.
-The shares were sold at an average price of $27.13, for a total value of $101,737.50.
-Following the transaction, the chief operating officer now owns 299,027 shares in the company, valued at $8,112,602.51.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CEO John M. Mellor sold 6,788 shares of the firm’s stock in a transaction that occurred on Wednesday, June 22nd.
-The shares were sold at an average price of $27.30, for a total transaction of $185,312.40.
-Following the completion of the transaction, the chief executive officer now owns 379,171 shares in the company, valued at approximately $10,351,368.30.
+Following the completion of the transaction, the chief executive officer now owns 379,171 shares in the company, valued at $10,351,368.30.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, COO Catherine Wong sold 3,750 shares of the firm’s stock in a transaction dated Wednesday, June 22nd.
+The stock was sold at an average price of $27.13, for a total transaction of $101,737.50.
+Following the transaction, the chief operating officer now owns 299,027 shares of the company’s stock, valued at approximately $8,112,602.51.
 The disclosure for this sale can be found here.
-Insiders own 10.85% of the company’s stock.
+10.85% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows